 Flight Over Denali

-Denali (aka Mount Mount McKinley) is the highest mountain in North America and to see it by air is a must.
+Denali (aka Mount Mount McKinley) is the highest peak in North America and to see it by air is a must.

 It offers stunning views of the glaciers of Mount McKinley and gives you the most up close and personal perspective of the mountain next to actually climbing it.